-State Response: CA based the recent submission on the original, revising it to exclude language relating specifically to the previous emergency review process.
-We will require continuous reliable data input for several years and the LBC survey is an effective means of acquiring crucial data.
+State Response: CA has revised the recent submission to reflect the urgency of conducting this survey in 2008.
+We will require continuous reliable data input for several years and the LBC survey and other standard survey techniques are effective means of acquiring crucial data.
+The data collection period in 2007 was extended because of the 7x7 protocol, which also increased the response rate.
+There is no apparent need to shorten or truncate the 2008 data collection period.
+Last year was an Emergency Survey; this year is a Quick-Response Survey.

 OMB Question: What is the rationale for conducting up to two LBC surveys per year?
 For how many years?
 How will the decision whether to conduct additional surveys, and their timing, be decided?

-State Department Response: We determined that two surveys per year for the next two years would be appropriate to monitor the natural environmental fluctuations (e.g., economy, security, natural disasters, etc), policy and rule changes, and State communication and marketing campaigns.
-CA would likely conduct one survey in the spring just prior to the summer season surge in travel, and one just following the summer driving season.
+State Department Response: The current request is for one LBCsurvey. .
 CA is currently evaluating options for a macroscopic demand study schedule that will include future LBC surveys.
-The final decision will be made by the Assistant Secretary of State for Consular Affairs, and will take into consideration feedback from Congress and other government agencies, including OMB.
+Future decisions will be made by the Assistant Secretary of State for Consular Affairs, and will take into consideration feedback from Congress and other government agencies, including OMB.

 OMB Question: How many cases does State propose to include in its non-response bias study?
 How many completed interviews does State anticipate with this design?

-State Response: Gallup made nearly 10,000 call attempts, using more than 8,500 RDD phone numbers, to complete 200 interviews for the non-response analysis.
+State Response: The 2008 Study will be modeled after the 2007 Study – the same strategy and design, and roughly the same number of cases.
+Gallup made nearly 10,000 call attempts, using more than 8,500 RDD phone numbers, to complete 200 interviews for the non-response analysis.
 A 7x7 call design was employed, with an average of 4.23 attempts for each completed interview.
 The overall response rate for the non-response follow-up phase was 11 percent.
+The follow-on study would almost have to be similar.
+For meaningful comparisons, as many factors and variables as possible should be held constant.

 OMB Question: Why would the letter with the incentive be sent from Gallup on Gallup letterhead rather than State?

-State Response: Gallup is a well-known and respected survey organization that is recognizable by the public and more likely to result in a response to this type of survey of difficult to reach respondents.
-If OMB recommends letters be printed on State Department letterhead for follow-up surveys, we will do so.
+State Response: .
+If OMB recommends or State decides that letters should be printed on State Department letterhead for follow-up surveys, they will be.

 OMB Question: Is 50 households for the pre-testing the universe or the target completed cases?
 Will the pretest also use RDD?

-State Response: The pre-test will use RDD sampling.
-For the pre-test, the plan is to use approximately 50 screened households.
+State Response: For the pre-test, the plan is to use approximately 50 screened households as the universe.
 Based on an anticipated overall eligibility rate of about 30 percent, the total number of completed cases is expected to range from nine to fifteen.
+The pre-test will use RDD sampling.

 OMB Question: What does State mean in Part A, item 16, when it says that "The collection of information will not be published for statistical use?"

 State Response: These surveys are intended to serve as internal government documents and not for public use.
-We do not intend to publish the survey results; they will be used for planning and budgeting purposes.
+The survey results will not be published.
+They will be used for planning and budgeting purposes.

 OMB Question: Why isn't the information about the survey being voluntary and not collecting PII in the initial script (versus in an "if needed" portion of the script later on)?